crukci-bioinformatics/nf-alignment/README.md

 Insert size metrics are only relevant for paired end alignments, so when aligning single end the switch above has no effect: they will not be produced.

+There are parameters for passing additional arguments to each aligner.
+These are:

+1. `bwaAlnOptions` - options for the "aln" command of BWA.
+2. `bwaSamOptions` - options for the "samse" or "sampe" command of BWA.
+3. `bwamem2Options` - options for BWAmem2.
+4. `bowtie2Options` - options for Bowtie 2.
+5. `starOptions` - options for STAR.

+These additional options are given to the command for the respective aligners as is.
+By default, all of these parameters are empty.
+Take care not to include arguments that set input and output files or the number of threads/cores, as these switches will already be utilised by the pipeline.
+STAR in particular has some options already used in its shell script that you might want to avoid (see `templates/STAR.sh` in the pipeline code to see what is used).

 #### Command Line Switches

 All of the parameters defined in `nextflow.config` can be overridden on the command